dmtiblin/UR-Leaflet-Challenge/README.md

-# Visualizing Data with Leaflet
+# Visualizing Earthquake Data with Leaflet

 ![1-Final-Image](Images/Screenshot-Example-Completed-Map2.png)

+### A more interactive version of this map is avalable [here!](https://dmtiblin.github.io/UR-Leaflet-Challenge/)

 ## Background